morrislab/metient/README.md

 Metient is a python library that is easily installable via pip.
 It has been tested on Linux.
+Installation and running one of the tutorials should take ~5 minutes.

 ## Installation